 Contributions under the Plan are made by both the participants and the Company.
-A participant may elect to make deferred savings contributions on a pretax basis ranging up to 75% of annual compensation subject to Internal Revenue Code limitations.
-A participant who elects to make deferred savings contributions of at least 5% can also elect to make additional voluntary contributions on an after-tax basis provided, however, that the sum of the deferred savings and voluntary employee contributions does not exceed 100% of the participant's annual compensation.
-Participant and Company contributions are invested in accordance with participant elections.
+Participants may contribute up to 75% of their annual pretax compensation and up to 100% of their compensation on an after-tax basis, subject to Internal Revenue Code limitations.
+However, there is no limit on aggregate pretax and after-tax contributions.
+Participant contributions and employer matching contributions are invested in accordance with participant elections.
 In the event that a participant does not make an investment election, contributions are invested in the Fidelity Freedom Fund (target date retirement fund) that coincides with the participant's date of normal retirement age, until such time as an election is made by the participant.
 The participant may transfer contributions defaulted to these funds into other investment options at the participant's discretion.